A Guide to Support Your Wellbeing to Help Reduce Burnout

-Being impacted by burnout is becoming more common, and burnout can affect many different people from various professions and walks of life.
-Defined as a state of emotional, physical, and mental exhaustion caused by prolonged stress; burnout can have serious consequences on your health, relationships, and overall quality of life.
+Burnout is a growing concern, affecting people across various professions and walks of life.
+Defined as a state of physical, mental, and emotional exhaustion, burnout can impact well-being, relationships, and overall quality of life.

-Learn to recognise the signs and symptoms of burnout
+Learn to recognise the signs and signs of burnout

 Prioritise self care: nurture the mind, body, and spirit